Explore Academic Programs

 The Jane Addams College of Social Work is dedicated to providing outstanding academic programs that prepare competent and effective social work professionals committed to practice with poor and oppressed populations, and who will work to alleviate poverty, oppression and discrimination.

 Master of Social Work (MSW) Program

 Our CSWE-accredited Master of Social Work degree program prepares students with the knowledge, skills, and competencies necessary for advanced social work practice in an area of specialization.
 Our MSW Specializations are:

 - Organization and Community Practice

 - School Social Work

-We also offer Curricular Enhancements that prepare students to work with specific vulnerable populations, such as youth in the child welfare system, people with substance use disorder, or adjudicated youth with disabilities.
+We also offer Curricular Enhancements that prepare students to work with specific vulnerable populations, such as children with mental health issues and people with behavioral health needs.

 Placements in the field are an important part of the MSW program, and provide students with hands-on, real-world experience that prepares them for practice with at-risk individuals, groups, families and communities.

 This joint degree, in partnership with the UIC School of Public Health, educates public health social workers who address health inequities in urban environments through prevention, intervention, research and advocacy.